lmammino/streams-workshop/02-readable-streams/README.md

   - `stream.pause()`
   - `stream.unpipe()` on all attached streams

-Don't worry to much about `.pipe` for now as we will explore that later.
+Don't worry too much about `.pipe` for now as we will explore that later.

 Modes are just a convention to consume data, both are substantially equivalent and you might prefer either one or another.
 My advice is to pick one and stay consistent, but also not to mix the two modes while consuming from a given stream.

 If you want another view on **flowing** VS **paused** mode:

  - *Push* (flowing) VS *Pull* (paused) mental models
- - Flowing is simpler to use
+ - Flowing is slightly simpler to use (less verbose)
- - Paused mode gives you more control on how and when data is consumed from the source (might be good when it's expensive to read data from source)
+ - Paused mode gives you more control on how and when data is consumed from the source (might be good when it's expensive to read data from a source)

 ## 02.5 Readable streams are async iterators